Abkhazia conflict: War in Abkhazia

-The conflict involved a war in Abkhazia, which lasted for 13 months, beginning in August, 1992, with Georgian government forces and a militia composed of ethnic Georgians who lived in Abkhazia and separatist forces consisting of ethnic Abkhazians, Armenians and Russians who also lived in Abkhazia.
+The conflict eventually devolved into a war, which lasted for 13 months, beginning in August, 1992, with Georgian government forces and a militia composed of ethnic Georgians who lived in Abkhazia and separatist forces consisting of ethnic Abkhazians and Armenians who also lived in Abkhazia.
 The separatists were supported by the North Caucasian and Cossack militants and (unofficially) by Russian forces stationed in Gudauta.
-The conflict resulted in an agreement in Sochi to cease hostilities, however, this would not last.
+The conflict resulted in the ethnic cleansing of Georgians in Abkhazia.
+The agreement in Moscow ended hostilities in 1994, however, this would not last.